SalishSeaCast/SalishSeaNowcast/docs/pkg_development.rst

 |                              |      :target: https://github.com/pypa/hatch                                                                         |
 +------------------------------+---------------------------------------------------------------------------------------------------------------------+

-The :kbd:`SalishSeaNowcast` package is a collection of Python modules associated with running the SalishSeaCast ocean models in a daily nowcast/forecast mode.
+The ``SalishSeaNowcast`` package is a collection of Python modules associated with running the SalishSeaCast ocean models in a daily nowcast/forecast mode.
 The package uses the `NEMO_Nowcast`_ framework to implement the :ref:`SalishSeaNowcastSystem`.